helenclx/Frontend-Mentor-Challenges/interactive-rating-component/README.md

 The new thing I had learned was how to style radio buttons.

-I got to practice setting up a form, using JavaScript to change a CSS property with the `element.style`, as well as making a web page interactive through JavaScript's `addEventListener()` method.
+I got to practice setting up a form, using JavaScript to add a CSS class with the `Element.classList` property, as well as making a web page interactive through JavaScript's `addEventListener()` method.
 The `change` event in particular is useful to update and register the input value.

+I learned more about designing accessible web pages, such as using the `aria-live` attribute and the `:focus-visible` pseudo-class.

 I set up a variable and used `if...else` statement in JavaScript to prevent users from submitting without selecting their rating first.